localhost8080/multiloquent/DESIGN.md

 - Alternate `{component.product-tile-light}` (or parchment) and `{component.product-tile-dark}` for full-bleed section rhythm.
 The color change IS the divider.
 - Reserve `{rounded.pill}` for the primary blue CTA and any other element that should read as an "action" (configurator chips, search input, sticky bar CTA).
 - Apply the single product-shadow (`rgba(0, 0, 0, 0.22) 3px 5px 30px`) only to product renders resting on a surface — never on cards, buttons, or text.
+- Use `{colors.on-dark}` (#ffffff) for all text, headings, and links inside Cover blocks and hero units — photographic backgrounds are always dark enough to require white text.
+- Use white (`{colors.on-dark}`) for button and pill labels whenever the button background is as dark or darker than `{colors.primary}` (Action Blue #0066cc).
+- Strip horizontal padding from Cover blocks — they are full-bleed with 0 left/right padding, matching the edge-to-edge tile grammar.
 - Use `transform: scale(0.95)` as the active/press state on every button — it's the system-wide micro-interaction.
 - Keep the global nav `{colors.surface-black}` (true black) — it's the only place pure black appears on most pages.